const query<std::string> titles_playing_nearby =

 records by all the records in movies

-whose id
+whose id matches the

-.
+screen record's current_movie_id.
 That produces a

-stream of movie
+stream of movie records.

 movie

-s and remove duplicates.
+std::strings and remove duplicates.
 That

-produces a shorter stream of std::string
+produces a shorter stream of std::strings.

-I find pipeline thinking very useful, and in fact the methods where()
+I find pipeline thinking very useful, and in fact the methods where(),

 jump()